Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

    Dependent Variable    : Time to close

 #### Task
-This event log is extracted from Servicenow plotform instance of IT service management.
-Some of the important attributes are
+This event log is extracted from an instance of Servicenow Some of the important attributes are
-Incident Number : An identifier of incident
+- Incident Number : An identifier of incident
-Incident State : The status of incident in its life cycle like : created, open , assigned , resolved , closed etc..
+- Incident State : The status of incident in its life cycle like : created, open , assigned , resolved , closed etc..
-Category, Sub category : Helps to identify or classify the type of incident Impact : Provides if it has high , medium or low impact Urgency , Priority : provides Urgency and priority of the incident to resolve Created on , opened on, resolved on, closed on : Provides the timestamp details of the progress to resolve or close the task.
+- Category, Sub category : Helps to identify or classify the type of incident
+- Impact : Provides if it has high , medium or low impact
+- Urgency , Priority : provides Urgency and priority of the incident to resolve
+- Created on , opened on, resolved on, closed on : Provides the timestamp details of the progress to resolve or close the task.
-*b Target Variable b*
+** Target Variable **
-Time to close : The calculated variable to get time needed to close the task in hours
-                This is calculated as difference between time to close and time to create a task .
+* Time to close : The calculated variable to get time needed to close the task in hours This is calculated as difference between time to close and time to create a task .

 Access